9 Best Weeding Tool Types: Demolish Your Weeds

 Weeds with underground runners or rhizomes are easiest to remove with your hands.
 Do this when the soil is damp for the most success.
 These can be grabbed at or just below the surface of the soil and pulled.
 Often, a lot of the runner will come up with the green tips.

-Types Of Tools For The Task
+Types Of Weeding Tools

 These tools break down into a few specific types based on what they do: digging, cutting, or raking.
 All are effective, but for different uses.
 It’s good to have at least one of each type.